JetBrains/Qodana/topics/pricing.md

 No refunds or credits will be issued if the number of active contributors during a month is lower than the prepaid limit.

-### Where does Qodana store all license information?
+### Where does %product% store all license information?

-Qodana Cloud stores all information about your Ultimate and Ultimate Plus licenses.
-This explains why you need to create a Qodana Cloud account before running Qodana.
-Apart from this functionality, Qodana Cloud provides several other [helpful features](cloud-use-cases.topic).
+%cloud% stores all information about your Ultimate and Ultimate Plus licenses.
+This explains why you need to create a %cloud% account before running %product%.
+Apart from this functionality, %cloud% provides several other [helpful features](cloud-use-cases.topic).

-### Which minimum steps do I need to perform in Qodana Cloud?
+### Which minimum steps do I need to perform in %cloud%?

-All the required steps are described in the [Quick start](cloud-quickstart.md) section of the Qodana Cloud documentation.
+All the required steps are described in the [Quick start](cloud-quickstart.md) section of the %cloud% documentation.

 ### Are there any restrictions on using the Community license?

-No, you can use the Community version of Qodana in any open-source or proprietary projects.
+No, you can use the Community version of %product% in any open-source or proprietary projects.

 ### What is the difference between the Ultimate and Ultimate Plus licenses?